 by Manisha Thakor

-What can four drunk airplane passengers, first time parents, and a delightful new book called Celebrity, Inc. do for your wallet?
+What can four drunk airplane passengers, first-time parents, and a delightful new book called Celebrity, Inc. do for your wallet?
 Get everyday money tips that famous celebs do to budget and build their wealth.

 Let me start with the drunks and new parents.
 Monday night I boarded a very delayed flight from Houston to Los Angeles.
 Behind me were four 20/30-somethings boisterously swigging from “coffee” cups.
 (Our gate was across from a Cantina and you could practically smell the tequila in their paper cups.)